benmarwick/teaching-replication-in-archaeology/README.md

 Our pre-print is online here:

-> Authors, (YYYY). *How to use replication assignments for teaching
+> Authors, (2019). *How to use replication assignments for teaching
 > integrity in empirical archaeology*.
 Name of journal/book, Accessed 20
 > Jun 2019.
 Online at <https://doi.org/10.17605/OSF.IO/DBSW9>